Diagnostic and Statistical Manual of Mental Disorders: DSM-III (1980)

 The first draft of DSM-III was ready within a year.
 It introduced many new categories of disorder, while deleting or changing others.
 A number of unpublished documents discussing and justifying the changes have recently come to light.
 Field trials sponsored by the U.S. National Institute of Mental Health (NIMH) were conducted between 1977 and 1979 to test the reliability of the new diagnoses.
 A controversy emerged regarding deletion of the concept of neurosis, a mainstream of psychoanalytic theory and therapy but seen as vague and unscientific by the DSM task force.
 Faced with enormous political opposition, DSM-III was in serious danger of not being approved by the APA Board of Trustees unless "neurosis" was included in some form; a political compromise reinserted the term in parentheses after the word "disorder" in some cases.
 Additionally, the diagnosis of ego-dystonic homosexuality replaced the DSM-II category of "sexual orientation disturbance".
 The gender identity disorder in children (GIDC) diagnosis was introduced in the DSM-III; prior to the DSM-III's publication in 1980, there was no diagnostic criteria for gender dysphoria.
+The term "postpartum" was removed as psychiatrists dismissed the idea of mental illnesses associated with childbearing.

 Finally published in 1980, DSM-III listed 265 diagnostic categories and was 494 pages long.
 It rapidly came into widespread international use and has been termed a revolution, or transformation, in psychiatry.

 When DSM-III was published, the developers made extensive claims about the reliability of the radically new diagnostic system they had devised, which relied on data from special field trials.
 However, according to a 1994 article by Stuart A. Kirk:

 Twenty years after the reliability problem became the central focus of DSM-III, there is still not a single multi-site study showing that DSM (any version) is routinely used with high reliably by regular mental health clinicians.
 Nor is there any credible evidence that any version of the manual has greatly increased its reliability beyond the previous version.
 There are important methodological problems that limit the generalizability of most reliability studies.
 Each reliability study is constrained by the training and supervision of the interviewers, their motivation and commitment to diagnostic accuracy, their prior skill, the homogeneity of the clinical setting in regard to patient mix and base rates, and the methodological rigor achieved by the investigator ...